Zygmunt Solorz

+Biography

+Early life

+According to the media, Zygmunt Solorz was born in Radom, a city to the south of Warsaw, and originally had the surname Krok.
+In 1977 he escaped the Polish People's Republic while on a holiday trip and settled in Munich, in the then West Germany.
+In the 1980s, he took the surname Solorz after his first wife for feminist reasons.
+Several years later, after the second marriage, he added the hyphen and became Solorz-Żak.
+He currently uses just Solorz as his only surname.

+In his early twenties, he managed to escape closed-off Poland and got to Germany, where he founded a transport company.

 Businesses

-Solorz-Żak launched the free-to-air commercial TV channel Polsat in 1992, broadcast through satellite, and obtained a national commercial television license in 1993.
+His first major investment on the Polish media market was purchasing the majority stake in the Kurier Polski daily newspaper in early 1992.
+The same year, Solorz launched the free-to-air commercial TV channel Polsat, broadcast through satellite, and obtained a national commercial television license in 1993.
 Since the middle of the 1990s, Polsat has remained one of Poland's biggest television stations.
 His key assets also include the pay TV platform Cyfrowy Polsat.

 He holds controlling stakes in the pension fund PTE Polsat, small life insurer Polisa and retail bank Invest Bank.
-After winning control over the distressed Elektrim conglomerate, Solorz-Żak obtained operating control over the lignite power plant PAK, ranked among the three largest electricity producers in Poland.
+After winning control over the distressed Elektrim conglomerate, Solorz obtained operating control over the lignite power plant PAK, ranked among the three largest electricity producers in Poland.
 He has owned the Śląsk Wrocław football club since 2008 and the Polish mobile phone company Polkomtel since 2011.

+At the turn of the millennium, he owned three television channels in the Baltic states, TV1 in Estonia, LNT in Latvia and BTV in Lithuania.

+In 2017, his Cyfrowy Polsat acquired telecommunications company Netia, which owns the second-largest fixed-line cable television and broadband network in Poland.

+In 2019, ZE PAK Capital Group, a company controlled by Solorz, initiated a collaboration with the Korean company KHNP concerning the potential construction of small modular reactors on the site of the Pątnów Power Station.
+He also established the Czysta Polska Foundation, which is concerned with the promotion of ecology and environmental protection.
+The same year, Cyfrowy Polsat became a shareholder in Poland's biggest IT company Asseco while in 2020, the group bought the web portal Interia.